hwheeler01/comp150/classnotes.md

  Unlike with Python, the indentation I show for sum2n.asm is not significant to the assembler.
-It is merely my convention for easy reading by humans.</p>
+It is merely my convention for easy reading by humans.
-<p>If you want to see numeric code addresses in the simulator,
-you
-can press the DATA button under LABELS to see only data labels, but not the code labels that I (and all real assemblers) allow.
+If you want to see numeric code addresses in the simulator, you can press the DATA button under LABELS to see only data labels, but not the code labels that I (and all real assemblers) allow.